jacoblapworth/akahu-sdk-swift/README.md

 `maxAvatars`: (Number, Optional) The maximum number of avatars to show

-`avatarSize`: (One of: ['small', 'medium', 'large'], Optional) The size to apply to all avatars contained within the group.
+`avatarSize`: (One of: ['small', 'medium', 'large', 'xlarge'], Optional) The size to apply to all avatars contained within the group.
 This will override any individual avatar's size settings.

 ### XUIAvatarCounter